VikParuchuri/ds-webinar/presentation.md

 # How long will this take?

 * Ongoing process
-* 6 months to a couple of years initially
+* 6 months to a couple of years upfront
 * Things change quickly

 ---
-# The future
+# Contributing

 * We can all make better tools
 * No better time to learn or teach ML